-As of 2015, 157,954 people live in New Hampshire's 17 coastal municipalities, comprising almost 12 percent of the state's population.
-Population in the coastal region has increased 3.1 percent in the last five years, compared to statewide population growth of 0.9 percent.23 The New Hampshire Department of Employment Security estimates that coastal population will increase an additional 2.9 percent over the next ten years.
-Figure 3 shows the current distribution of population across coastal municipalities, while Figure 4 illustrates how coastal population is projected to change over the next decade.
-As population increases in New Hampshire's coastal communities, more people live and work - and own property - in areas prone to coastal risk and hazards.
-According to NOAA's State of the Coast, the population in New Hampshire coastal floodplains has more than doubled between 1970 and 2010.
-Additionally, scientists have posited that future climate changes may result in an additional population increase as people migrate away from water-starved western United States as well as other countries.
-These historical population trends and possible future migration, and the development trends that inevitably follow, give added importance to ongoing efforts to identify coastal vulnerabilities and take action to reduce those vulnerabilities.
+As population increases in New Hampshire's coastal communities, more people live, work, and own property in areas prone to coastal risks and hazards.
+Additionally, scientists have posited that future climate changes may result in an additional population increase as people migrate away from water-starved western United States as well as other countries.41 These historical population trends and possible future migration, and the development trends that inevitably follow, give added importance to ongoing efforts to identify coastal vulnerabilities and take action to reduce those vulnerabilities.

 As we think about vulnerability, it is important to recognize the diversity of New Hampshire's coast.
-There are two distinct geographic areas that are impacted by coastal hazards and risks: the municipalities that directly border the Atlantic Ocean, and those that surround Great Bay and its tidal tributaries.
+There are two distinct geographic areas that are impacted by coastal hazards and risks: the municipalities that directly border the Atlantic Ocean and those that surround Great Bay and its tidal tributaries.